WordPerfect: Microsoft vs Novell

 Compounding WordPerfect's troubles were issues associated with the release of the first 32-bit version, WordPerfect 7, intended for use on Windows 95.
 In the lawsuit 'Novell v.
 Microsoft', Novell argued that these problems were due to anti-competitive acts by Microsoft.

 While WordPerfect 7 contained notable improvements over the 16-bit WordPerfect for Windows 3.1, it was released in May 1996, nine months after the introduction of Windows 95 and Microsoft Office 95 (including Word 95).
 The initial release suffered from notable stability problems.
 WordPerfect 7 also did not have a Microsoft "Designed for Windows 95" logo.
 This was important to some Windows 95 software purchasers as Microsoft set standards for application design, behavior, and interaction with the operating system.
 To make matters worse, the original release of WordPerfect 7 was incompatible with Windows NT, hindering its adoption in many professional environments.
 The "NT Enabled" version of WordPerfect 7, which Corel considered to be Service Pack 2, was not available until Q1-1997, over six months after the introduction of Windows NT 4.0, a year and a half after the introduction of Office 95 (which supported Windows NT out of the box), and shortly after the introduction of Office 97.

 Market share

-While WordPerfect dominated the DOS market, Microsoft shifted its attention toward a Windows version of Word; after Windows 3.0 was introduced, Word's market share began to grow at an extraordinary rate.
+By 1993 WordPerfect Corporation had three disadvantages as it expanded beyond word processing, according to an industry analyst: A reputation for arrogance, a perception that it was a one-product DOS software company, and shipping products late.
+While WordPerfect had 85% of the DOS word processor market in 1992, it had only one third of the Windows market compared to Microsoft's more than half.
+Word was reportedly the top-selling word processor that year.
+After Windows 3.0 was introduced, Word's market share began to grow at an extraordinary rate.
 A Windows version of WordPerfect was not introduced until nearly two years after Windows 3.0, and was met with poor reviews.
 Word also benefited from being included in an integrated office suite package much sooner than WordPerfect.

-While WordPerfect had more than 50% of the worldwide word-processing market in 1995, by 2000 Word had up to 95%; it was so dominant that WordPerfect executives admitted that their software needed to be compatible with Word documents to survive.
+Computer Intelligence estimated in 1987 that WordPerfect had 11% of the Fortune 1000 PC word processor market, third behind Ashton-Tate's 18% and IBM and MicroPro's 25% each.
+By then the company was, Computerworld said, "the leader in word processor sales", ahead of the "Big Three" software companies Microsoft, Lotus Development, and Ashton-Tate.
+While WordPerfect grew to as much as 60% of the word processing market by the early 1990s, one consultant for the legal profession in 1990 estimated that 70% of law firms used it, 46% of respondents in a 1990 American Institute of Certified Public Accountants survey used WordPerfect, and the application had more than 50% of the worldwide word-processing market in 1995, by 2000 Word had up to 95%; it was so dominant that WordPerfect executives admitted that their software needed to be compatible with Word documents to survive.